-- A browser is installed and enabled on the machine the inventory beacon software is installed on. - The inventory beacon server supports Transport Layer Security (TLS) 1.2 in order for the connection to Salesforce to work.
+- A browser is installed with JavaScript enabled on the machine the inventory beacon software is installed on. - A Javascript-enabled browser installed on the machine the inventory beacon software is installed on - The inventory beacon server supports Transport Layer Security (TLS) 1.2 in order for the connection to Salesforce to work.